sachindh97/realtimechat/README.md

-first user enter username after then he go to chat page then user can chat with other user
+1. the first user enters their username after then he goes to the chat page
+2. then the user can chat with another user